 Frequently Asked Questions

-No, the Z690 platform is an entirely new platform that is not compatible with any previous Intel CPUs.
-The Core i9 11900K is a Rocket Lake 11th Gen CPU that is compatible with an LGA 1200 socket on the Z590 platform, among other chipsets.
-The new Z690 motherboards use the LGA 1700 socket which is physically different from the older LGA sockets, so the CPU would not even fit in the new socket.
-You would need either a Z590 motherboard or a B560 or similar board for the older 11th Gen CPU.
+No, the Z690 platform is an entirely differently platform that is not compatible with any Intel 11th Gen or below generations The Core i9 11900K is a Rocket Lake 11th Gen CPU that is compatible with an LGA 1200 socket on the Z590 platform, among other chipsets.

 Yes, the Z690 platform does officially support DDR5 memory.
-To use DDR5 RAM, you would need to have a motherboard that is compatible with DDR5 memory, since the memory sticks are physically different from DDR4.
-Z690 motherboards are offered in both DDR5 and DDR4 memory configurations, so you have to be careful about which memory type you want to buy when it comes to motherboard selection.
-The Alder Lake 12th Gen CPUs also support both DDR5 and DDR4 memory.
+To use DDR5 RAM, you would need to have a motherboard that is compatible with DDR5 memory since the memory sticks are physically different from DDR4.